-MSc Financial Technology (Finance) students can also take advantage of the services offered by the Student Development Team, including: careers advice; work experience; internships; placements; and voluntary opportunities.
+MSc Financial Technology (Finance) students can also take advantage of the services offered by Student Development Career Services, including: careers advice; work experience; internships; placements; and voluntary opportunities.

 A minimum of a 2.2 (or equivalent) degree in Finance or a related discipline such as Economics, Mathematics, Statistics, Engineering, Computer Science, Physics or any other quantitative discipline.
 The degree should contain components relating to mathematics (calculus), quantitative finance/methods or econometrics (probability, statistics).

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.